Rules for Spider Solitaire

 - Only the top card in each column is face up

-- The remaining 50 cards go in the stock pile
+- The remaining 50 cards form the stock pile

-There's also space for 8 foundation piles at the top, but these are only filled when complete sequences are formed.
+There is also space for 8 foundation piles at the top, but these only fill up as complete sequences are formed.

 Game Rules